372 Marlborough

 It was shown as vacant in the 1957 and 1958 City Directories.

-On October 29, 1957, 372 Marlborough was acquired by real estate dealer Thomas J. Diab.
+On October 29, 1957, 372 Marlborough was acquired from Paul Janjigian by real estate dealer Thomas J. Diab.
 In January of 1958, Joseph Barca (presumably acting on his behalf) applied for (and subsequently received) permission to convert the property into fourteen apartments.
 His application indicates that the previous use was as a lodging house, but this does not appear to have been correct.

 The property changed hands and on September 6, 1963, was acquired by real estate dealer Jack Fay (Jacob Fagelman), as trustee of the Jack Fay Realty Trust (one-half interest), and his son, Stanley Fay (one-half interest).

 On December 21, 1971, Jack Fay transferred his one-half interest, half (one-fourth interest) to Stanley Fay, as trustee of the Stanley Fay Realty Trust, and the other half (one-fourth interest) to his daughter, Marilyn Ruth (Fay) Weisman, the wife of Jason Weisman.
+On December 12, 1977, Stanley Fay transferred his three-fourths interest from the Stanley Fay Realty Trust to himself as trustee of the WS&S Realty Trust.

-372 Marlborough remained an apartment house in 2020.
+372 Marlborough was assessed as an apartment house in 2024.